 Tiny Goes Back to School by Cari Meister, illustrated by Rich Daivs

 This is one of my favorite funny early reader books with only a few words per page.
 It’s about a dog who doesn’t know commands such as “sit” and has to return to doggy school.

 That Egg is Mine by Liz Goulet Dubois

 Duck chases and claims the spotty egg that looks like Cluck who thinks the egg is hers.
 But they both are surprised when a creature that doesn’t belong to either of them emerges!
 Pay attention to the shadow on the last page — and you’ll figure out what the egg really is.
 Filled with difficult words that aren’t decodable for early readers, including ladder, covered, outside, bumped, thunked, scored, actually, mistaken, indeed.

 Baby Monkey, Private Eye by Brian Selznick and David Serlin, illustrated by Brian Selznick

 Dog tells his friends that his toothbrush is missing.
 Donkey asks Dog to describe it.
 Which leads to hilarious fun!
-Because for every description Dog shares (bristles, long handle), Donkey thinks he’s found it — but he finds other things that also fit those descriptions (Fat Cat, a broom, an egg beater, …) Entertaining dialogue, brilliant brightly-colored comic-style illustrations, and a funny, funny ending.
-Perfection.
-(Can you tell I love Jan Thomas?)
+Because for every description Dog shares (bristles, long handle), Donkey thinks he’s found it — but he finds other things that also fit those descriptions (Fat Cat, a broom, an egg beater, …) Entertaining dialogue, brilliant brightly-colored comic-style illustrations, and a funny ending.
+Not decodable, unfortunately.

 What Is Chasing Duck? by Jan Thomas